-Or, more specifically, the Coronado Beach in front of the Hotel del Coronado.
-Because not only does Coronado have the best and widest stretch of sand in the county, you have the majestic Hotel Del as your backdrop.
+Check out the Hotel del Coronado or, more specifically, the Coronado Beach in front of the hotel.
+Because not only does Coronado have the best and widest stretch of sand in the county, you have the majestic Hotel del Coronado as your backdrop.
 It is the perfect ambiance for a stroll or a picnic.
-Maybe you can't afford to stay at the Victorian hotel, but you can enjoy the grounds after walking the beach and pretend you're guests of the Hotel Del.
+Maybe you can't afford to stay at the Victorian hotel, but you can enjoy the grounds after walking the beach and pretend you're guests of the hotel.

 02 of 09